Eiad21/GUC-System/README.md

 * Example for using request parameters:
 - Functionality: delete an academic member to an assigned slots in course(s) he/she is assigned to.
 - Route: /instructorRoutes/slotAcadMember
-- Request type: POST
+- Request type: DELETE
-- Request body: : { “academicMemberID” : “ac_1”, “courseName”: “CSEN704”, “slotID”: _id value of the course slot }
+- Request body: : {“courseName”: “CSEN704”, “slotID”: _id value of the course slot }
 - Example of how to call the route: /instructorRoutes/slotAcadMember
 * Example for response:
-- Functionality: it assigns this academic member to this course slot and accordingly changes both the schedule of the academic member, the course coverage, course assignment
+- Functionality: it removes the assignment of this academic member to this course slot and accordingly changes both the schedule of the academic member, the course coverage, course assignment
 - Route: /instructorRoutes/slotAcadMember \\
-- Request type: POST <br />
+- Request type: DELETE <br />
 - Response: the academic member document to check for correct updating for its schedule

 ### the method logic
+  1) getting the targeted course
+  2) remove the assignedMemberID and assignedMemberName of the course slot to ""

+* Example for using request parameters:
+- Functionality: Remove an assigned academic member in course(s) he/she is assigned to.
+- Route: /instructorRoutes/courseAcadMember
+- Request type: DELETE
+- Request body: : {“courseName”: “CSEN704”, “memberID”: id of the academic member}
+- Example of how to call the route: /instructorRoutes/courseAcadMember
+* Example for response:
+- Functionality: ot removes the specified member from the course and updates the course slot assignment and the member schedule accordingly
+- Route: /instructorRoutes/courseAcadMember \\
+- Request type: DELETE <br />
+- Response: the course info to check the deletion of the member from the staff

+* Example for using request parameters:
+- Functionality: Assign an academic member in each of his/her course(s) to be a course coordinator.
+- Route: /instructorRoutes/courseCoordinator
+- Request type: POST
+- Request body: : {“courseName”: “CSEN704”, “slotID”: _id value of the course slot }
+- Example of how to call the route: /instructorRoutes/courseCoordinator
+* Example for response:
+- Functionality: it makes this academic member coordinator for this course
+- Route: /instructorRoutes/courseCoordinator \\
+- Request type: POST <br />
+- Response: the academic member to check its rank

+### the method logic
-  1) checking for the availibity of the assignment and doing data validation for the input data
+  1) getting the course and the member from the DB
-  2) make the academic member the assigned member to this slot
+  2) change the course coord to be the member and the member role to be coord
-  3) increase the number of assigned slots to this course
-  4) add this slot to the member schedule after checking if there is any collision (another slot at same timing and location) in the schedule